 \subsection{One-point contact}

-One-point contact equilibria entails the rod touching the capstan at exactly one point, where the centerline curvature is smaller than the critical value $\kappa_c = (1+r)^{-1}$.
-The two key unknowns needed to compute such an equilibrium are the location of the point of contact, and the rod's centerline curvature at that point.
+One-point contact equilibria entails the rod touching the capstan at exactly one point, where the centerline curvature is smaller than the critical value $\kappa_c = (1+r)^{-1}$, obtained from \eqref{eq:curvatures_relation} using $\kappa_O=1$ in units of $R$.
+The two key unknowns needed to compute such a configuration are the location of the point of contact, and the rod's centerline curvature at that point.
 To determine these two quantities, we will need the following two relations,